This article on critically endangered species was previously published Jun3 11, 2014, and was updated on June 20, 2022

 Brown Spider Monkey

-With its long limbs and prehensile tail, the brown spider monkey was built dwell in the trees.
-This agile creature used to roam the forests of Columbia, but it has all-but disappeared from those forests and remains critically endangered.
+With its long limbs and prehensile tail, the brown spider monkey was built to dwell in the trees.
+This agile creature used to roam the forests of Columbia, but it has all but disappeared from those forests and remains critically endangered.
 Researchers recently found some brown spider monkeys within a protected forest in Columbia.
 Deforestation threatens the habitat of these rare mammals.
 With further conservation efforts in Columbia, the brown spider monkey could regain a stable population in Columbian forests.

 Photo by Fir0002 via Wikimedia Commons